Being a soccer defender takes skill, commitment, and a wide variety of different qualities.

 Playing as a defender in soccer can be highly pressured and at times stressful.
 And stress has a bad habit of making people make bad choices and mistakes that they would not have otherwise made.

-What I mean by this is that when a defender is focussed on the things that are a priority in a game, such as what they want to achieve and how they want to play then all other negative issues begin to lose their influence over the player.
+What I mean by this is that when a defender is focused on the things that are a priority in a game, such as what they want to achieve and how they want to play then all other negative issues begin to lose their influence over the player.

 If a defender’s focussed mentality is to perform their role the best they can for every minute of the game because they know that this will help their team win the game, then nothing can distract them from that.